saky-semicolon/Retinal-Layer-Segmentation-Web-Page/README.md

 ## Description

-This project is a web application built with React.js especially for technical review of Research Projects(Can be Used as a Template for other projects as well)
+This project is a web application built with React.js especially for technical review of Research Projects.
+(Can be Used as a Template for other projects as well)

 ![image](https://github.com/user-attachments/assets/dd6540e3-c216-4568-9074-6be79b8ea268)